The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Shifting Paradigms: Developing the Next Generation of HIV/STI Prevention Tools for Gay, Bisexual, and Other Men Who Have Sex with Men

-David’s program of research employs community-based research principles and methods to enhance resiliency and mitigate risks to the health and well-being of gay, bisexual, TwoSpirit, and other men who have sex with men (GB2M).
+David’s program employs community-based principles and methods to enhance resiliency and mitigate risks to the health and well-being of gay, bisexual, TwoSpirit, and other men who have sex with men (GB2M).
 His projects focus on engaging GB2M across Ontario to develop better prevention tools for HIV/STBBIs, mental health/substance use concerns, and access to care.
 Key initiatives will include the assessment of different models of care for ASOs working with GB2M, and the deployment of technologies to support evidence gathering and interventions aimed at prevention and self-care.
-David’s mentorship program, called “The Investigaytors”, is a research capacity-building program for a diverse group of guys who are engaged community members.
+David’s mentorship program, called “The Investigaytors”, is a capacity-building program for a diverse group of guys who are engaged community members.

 Trevor Hart, OHTN Chair in Gay and Bisexual Men’s Health (Psychology)